 The foot needs to be snug (but not too tight) in the boot to provide control over the ski.
 But, it needs to be comfortable enough to wiggle your toes and flex your feet.
 The ski boot needs to move freely in relation to the binding for you to properly execute diagonal striding.

-That’s why the metal bar at the toe of the ski boot (the one thing manufacturers do agree on) is the only attachment point between boot and ski.
+That’s why the metal bar at the toe of the ski boot is the only attachment point between boot and ski.
 The contemporary exception is the second bar with the SNS Pilot boots/bindings system.
 But this system still primarily relies on the front bar.

 Although you’re clicked into the binding with that bar, this union is a hinge rather than a stationary locking mechanism.

-Assuming the cross-country ski bindings have been mounted in the standard position (pin line directly over the balance point of the ski), the ball of your foot will basically be at the apex of a classic ski’s second camber.
+Assuming the cross-country ski bindings have been mounted in the standard position (pin line directly over the balance point of the ski), your foot is essentially over the apex of a classic ski’s second camber.

 Classic track skis and boots or light touring gear will have firm soles but soft uppers.